pepstock-org/Charba/readme.md

    * add `align` and `crossAlign` properties to cartesian ticks.
    * add the `center` axes position and the position of the axis with respect to a data value.
    * enable overriding the legend `pointStyle` (from dataset) using new `pointStyle` option.
-   * add `onLabelPointStyle` method to `TooltipLabelCallback` interface and `TooltipLabelPointStyle` class in order to manage the point style into tooltip.
+   * add `onLabelPointStyle` method to `TooltipLabelCallback` interface and `TooltipLabelPointStyle` class in order to manage the point style in tooltip.
    * add `backgroundColor` and `borderColor` default options.
    * add new hooks to `Plugin` interface:
      * `onInstall`, `onStart`, `onStop`, `onUninstall` to manage plugin life-cycle.